 The Facts on Drug Shortages, Phillip Zweig, and PADS

-Fringe elements within the medical device community with a direct financial interest in attacking group purchasing organizations have waged a decade-long misinformation campaign against GPOs.
+Fringe elements with a direct financial interest in attacking group purchasing organizations have waged a decade-long misinformation campaign against GPOs.
 Through their efforts, they have attempted to link the industry to virtually every emergent healthcare crisis, recently including drug shortages.
 Below are the facts on drug shortages, as well as information about Physicians Against Drug Shortages and its Executive Director Phil Zweig.

 The U.S. Food and Drug Administration (FDA), HHS, Government Accountability Office (GAO), Congress, academia, and others, have thoroughly examined the issue of drug shortages and identified manufacturing problems, quality control issues, and barriers to getting new suppliers online as the primary causes of shortages.